shaikhjunaidx/shaikhjunaidx/README.md

 ###

-<p align="left">I'm Junaid, a passionate software engineer with a knack for enhancing system efficiency and tackling complex technical challenges.
+<p align="left">I'm a passionate software engineer with a knack for enhancing system efficiency and tackling complex technical challenges.
 I graduated with an MS in Computer Science from RIT, where I focused on computer vision, cloud computing, and big data.
 When I'm not coding, you'll find me exploring the latest tech trends, whipping up new recipes in the kitchen, gaming, or strumming my guitar.</p>

 ###